Acceptable Use Policy For Electronic Communications

 The University cannot guarantee that, in all instances, copies of critical data will be retained on University systems.
 It is ultimately the responsibility of computer users to obtain secure, backup copies of files for disaster recovery.

-To protect the integrity, security and effective operations of the University's computing and communications facilities, and the users thereof against unauthorized or improper use of these facilities, the University reserves the right, without notice, to limit or restrict any individual's use of any computing and communications facility or resource, and to inspect, copy, remove or otherwise alter any data, file, or system resource which may undermine security, integrity or the effective operation of the University's computing and communications facilities and/or which are in violation of this policy.
+To protect the integrity, security and effective operations of the University's computing and communications facilities, and the users thereof against unauthorized or improper use of these facilities, the University reserves the right, without notice, to limit or restrict any individual's use of any computing and communications facility or resource, and to inspect, copy, remove or otherwise alter only the data, file, or system resource which may undermine security, integrity or the effective operation of the University's computing and communications facilities and/or which are in violation of this policy.
 The University disclaims responsibility for loss of data or interference with files resulting from its efforts to maintain the operation, privacy, and security of computing and communications facilities.

 The University cannot protect individuals against the existence or receipt of material that may be offensive to them.
 Reasonable expectations of privacy are diminished once electronic communications are sent to other users or posted on public systems.
 As in a written communication, an e-mail message received by an individual will be considered the prerogative of the recipient to dispose of (copy, delete, save, send to others, etc.) as he/she desires.
 An electronic message should be accorded care and courtesy similar to that accorded a written communication.